 See an awesome price on eggs?
 Maybe it’s after Easter and all the stores are trying to get rid of their extras and they’re on clearance.
 Whatever the deal is, if you’re a baker, you can scoop those cheap eggs and freeze them!
+We are going to show you how to easily freeze eggs.

 Always check your ibotta and Checkout51 for rebates on eggs before you head out to shop 😉